manyducksco/dolla/README.md

 will determine which one the app shows at any given time.
 By building an app around routes, lots of things one expects from a web app will just work; back and forward buttons, sharable URLs, bookmarks, etc.

-Routing in Dolla is aesthetically inspired by [choo.js](https://www.choo.io/docs/routing) with technical inspiration from [@reach/router](https://reach.tech/router/), as routes are matched by highest specificity regardless of the order they were registered.
+Routes are matched by highest specificity regardless of the order they were registered.
 This avoids some confusing situations that come up with order-based routers like that of `express`.
 On the other hand, order-based routers can support regular expressions as patterns which Dolla's router cannot.

 #### Route Patterns